 Firefox Focus is a mobile browser that comes pre-built with ad-blockers and anti-tracking features.
 This browser is not only great at killing ads but also improves user privacy by clearing cookies and history.
 It allows users the ability to block social trackers and has a stealth mode for superior privacy.

 6. 1Blocker (iOS)

-1Blocker is a blocker app for iOS that offers users with a lot of customizable options to filter ads.
-It consists of an editable whitelist and also provides the option to turn of social media widgets and ads.
-However, the free version of this ad can only be use to block one type of content (widgets, ads etc.).
+1Blocker is a blocker app for iOS that offers users a lot of customizable options to filter ads.
+It consists of an editable whitelist and also provides the option to turn off social media widgets and ads.
+However, the free version of this ad can only be used to block one type of content (widgets, ads, etc.).
 For complete blocking control, you will have to purchase the premium version of the app.